Trauma-informed Practices in Schools

 - Fidgets: Create a list of budget-friendly fidgets and prepare staff and students for how these can be used effectively in the classroom.

-- Relationship building: Facilitate activities that nurture relationships between students and adults and help create new trusting relationships with students.
+- Relationship building: Facilitate activities that nurture relationships between students and adults and help build relationships with students.

 - Mindfulness: Facilitate activities that teach skills like mindfulness.
 Breathing exercises, yoga, or meditation can be taught and practiced as a standalone lesson or incorporated as part of another lesson.